 90-second explainer videos are not ideal in terms of length and, actually…none of these types of business videos are.
 While many articles claim the benefits and advantages of 90 second explainer videos, length actually has nothing to do with the success of a video, after all.

-The length of a business video is defined by its marketing goals and distribution channels 📏
+The best video length of a business video is defined by its marketing goals and distribution channels 📏

 The only reason for an explainer video to be 90-seconds long — as has already been explained above — is that it’s the perfect length to include all the information users might need on each of the three stages of your sales funnel.
 Thus, within a single video, you can target multiple concerns and needs of your potential customers.